JaMo42/mpsc.h/README.md

 ## Design

-The way the macro-based api was designed wasn't done with care but is just the first thing I came up with that works, there are some oddities about it such as macros expecting variable identifiers instead of values but I won't spend time reworking it as I don't think it's neccessary because it's good enough for me and the base api without macros can be used without issues as well.
+The way the macro-based API was designed wasn't done with care but is just the first thing I came up with that works, there are some oddities about it such as macros expecting variable identifiers instead of values but I won't spend time reworking it as I don't think it's necessary because it's good enough for me and the base API without macros can be used without issues as well.

 The implementation is also kept simple and straight forward and is not the most optimized, but easy to modify and adjust.